Supermarine B.12/36: Specification

 In July 1936 the British Air Ministry issued specification no. B12/36 'Heavy Bomber' to the British aircraft industry, The specification was for a high speed (Note: Up to 275 mph, with a cruising speed of 230 mph.) four-engined heavy bomber for the Royal Air Force.
 The aircraft was required to be able to fly 3000 mi and be able to carry either a bomb load of 14000 lb or 24 soldiers.
 Other requirements included being able to be transported on the British railway system in parts, as well as being able to take off using a catapult, and clear a height of 50 ft after taking off from a 500 ft runway.
 The specification limited the wingspan to 100 ft and insisted the design would allow for the need to remain afloat at sea for several hours if necessary.

 Supermarine was one of the British aircraft manufacturers that were invited to tender a design., the other companies invited to tender being Armstrong-Whitworth, Handley Page, Fairey, Boulton Paul, Vickers, and Shorts.
-Supermarine may possibly have invited due to the company's experience in designing water-resistant hulls and the ability to be launched by means of a catapult, as with the Walrus.
+Supermarine may possibly have been invited due to the company's experience in designing water-resistant hulls and the ability to be launched by means of a catapult, as with the Walrus.